mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/advanced/prerequisites/index.md

 <p class="message--note"><strong>NOTE: </strong>On macOS, Docker runs in a virtual machine.
 Configure this virtual machine with at least 8GB of memory.</p>

+## Control plane nodes

+You should have at least three control plane nodes.
+Each control plane node should have at least:

+- 4 cores
+- 16 GiB memory
+- Approximately 80 GiB of free space for the volume used for /var/lib/kubelet and /var/lib/containerd.
+- Disk usage must be below 85% on the root volume.

+DKP on AWS defaults to deploying an `m5.xlarge` instance with an 80GiB root volume for control plane nodes, which meets the above requirements.

+## Worker nodes

+You should have at least four worker nodes.
+The specific number of worker nodes required for your environment can vary depending on the cluster workload and size of the nodes.
+Each worker node should have at least:

+- 8 cores
+- 32 GiB memory
+- Around 80 GiB of free space for the volume used for /var/lib/kubelet and /var/lib/containerd.
+- Disk usage must be below 85% on the root volume.

+DKP on AWS defaults to deploying a`m5.2xlarge` instance with an 80GiB root volume for worker nodes, which meets the above requirements.

-If you use these instructions to create a cluster on AWS using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.
+If you use these instructions to create a cluster on AWS using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes which match the requirements above.

 <p class="message--note"><strong>NOTE: </strong>
 Using these default images work, but due to missing optimizations, the created cluster will have certain limits.